sourcegraph/sourcegraph-public-snapshot/doc/getting-started/github-vs-sourcegraph.md

 Both GitHub and Sourcegraph offer out-of-the-box, search-based code navigation.
 This version of code navigation uses search-based heuristics to find references and definitions across a codebase without any setup required.
 It is powerful and convenient, but it can sometimes present inaccurate results.
 For example, it can return false positive references for symbols with common names.
 It is limited to returning definitions and references within a single repository (it won’t track references across multiple repositories).

 GitHub’s [search-based code navigation](https://docs.github.com/en/repositories/working-with-files/using-files/navigating-code-on-github) supports 10 languages.
 Sourcegraph’s [search-based code navigation](https://docs.sourcegraph.com/code_navigation/explanations/search_based_code_navigation) supports 40 languages.
-Sourcegraph also uses a technology called Squirrel for Java and Python, providing higher accuracy for search-based code navigation for those languages.

 <table>